GudanDeco/Latent-influence-network/README.md

 # Latent Influence Network (LIN) and LIDET Framework

-This repository contains the implementation of the **Latent Influence Network (LIN)** and the **Latent Influence Detection Framework (LIDET)**, introduced in our AAAI 2025 paper.
+This repository contains the implementation of the **Latent Influence Network (LIN)** and the **Latent Influence Detection Framework (LIDET)**, introduced in our ICWSM 2025 paper.

 ## 📘 Paper Title
-**Latent Influence Network: Uncovering Hidden Influence Pathways in Social Media**
+**LIN: Latent Influence Network for Discovering Hidden Directed Influence Links on Social Media**
-Chenhao Gu, Zainab Zaidi, Shanika Karunasekera, Ling Luo

 ## 🔍 Overview